AI Evidence and Deepfakes in Massachusetts Criminal Cases: Authentication, Daubert-Lanigan, and the Defense Playbook

 Daubert-Lanigan: Challenging the Tools Themselves

 The second front is the reliability of the forensic methods, on either side.
 Massachusetts governs expert methodology under Commonwealth v.
 Lanigan, 419 Mass.
-15 (1994), which adopted the core of Daubert v.
-Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993): the judge acts as gatekeeper and asks whether the methodology is reliable, looking to testing, peer review, error rates, standards, and general acceptance.
+15 (1994), which adopted the core reasoning of Daubert v.
+Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993).
+The judge acts as gatekeeper and asks whether the methodology is reliable, looking to testing, peer review, error rates, standards, and general acceptance.

 Deepfake detection is a young science with published error rates that vary sharply by generation tool, compression level, and training data.
 When the Commonwealth offers an examiner to testify that a recording is authentic, or that it is synthetic, the defense files a motion in limine and demands a Daubert-Lanigan hearing on the detection methodology.
 The same challenge runs against attribution testimony, the claim that a particular device or account created the content, when it rests on proprietary extraction tools whose validation the defense has never been allowed to test.
 Discovery of the tool, its version, its validation studies, and the examiner’s protocol precedes the hearing, and the absence of that documentation is itself the argument.